Pragith/pragith/pragith-net/app/content/blog/2023/2023-07-28-autonomous-agents-hype.md

 ---
-title: "Autonomous Agents: A solution Looking for a Problem"
+title: "Autonomous Agents: A Solution Looking for a Problem"
 date: "2023-07-28"
 tags: ["Agents", "AutoGPT", "BabyAGI", "Hype"]
 summary: "AutoGPT broke GitHub star records.
 We tried to build a production agent with it.
 It got stuck in a loop and spent $50 in API credits."